Perverse filtrations, Chern filtrations, and refined BPS invariants for local $\mathbb{P}^2$: Introduction

 Let $X = \mathrm{Tot}(K_{\BP^2})$ be the Calabi--Yau 3-fold given by the total space of the canonical bundle on $\BP^2$, which is referred to as the ``local $\BP^2$''.
 Let $d\geq 3$ be an integer.
 Considerations from physics predict that there is an action of $\mathfrak{sl}_2 \times \mathfrak{sl}_2$ on the cohomology of a certain moduli space of $D$-branes supported on a degree $d$ curve in $X$ \cite{GV}; this yields double indexed integral invariants

-as the dimensions of the weight spaces of this $\mathfrak{sl}_2\times \mathfrak{sl}_2$-action.
-These invariants are known as the refined BPS invariants of $X$, which are expected to refine curve counting invariants for $X$ defined via Gromov--Witten/Donaldson--Thomas/Pandharipande--Thomas theory \cite{13/2}.
+as the dimensions of the weight spaces of this $\mathfrak{sl}_2\times \mathfrak{sl}_2$-action.\footnote{For convenience, our $(i,j)$-index is different with the one used in \cite{KKP} by a constant; in particular, our invariants satisfy that $n_d^{i,j}=0$ if $i<0$ or $j<0$.} These invariants are known as the refined BPS invariants of $X$, which are expected to refine curve counting invariants for $X$ defined via Gromov--Witten/Donaldson--Thomas/Pandharipande--Thomas theory \cite{13/2}.

 This paper concerns two different mathematical theories of calculating the invariants (\ref{BPS}) which connect two types of geometries.
 The first approach is to use the \emph{perverse filtration}, as proposed by Hosono--Saito--Takahashi \cite{HST}, Kiem--Li \cite{KL}, and Maulik--Toda \cite{MT}.
 More precisely, we choose $\chi \in \BZ$ coprime to $d$, and consider Le Potier's moduli space $M_{d,\chi}$ of $1$-dimensional stable sheaves $\CF$ on $\BP^2$ with